LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 ## LM Studio (Beginner) {#lm-studio}

 LM Studio is a powerful yet user-friendly tool for running large language models (LLMs) on your local machine.
-It’s especially well-suited for beginners who want to experiment with AI without needing advanced technical skills or an internet connection.
+It's especially well-suited for beginners who want to experiment with AI without needing advanced technical skills or an internet connection.

 ### Why Use LM Studio?

 LM Studio offers several advantages that make it ideal for **newcomers**:

-**Ease of Use**: It provides a graphical user interface (GUI), so you don’t need to know command-line tools or coding.
+**Ease of Use**: It provides a graphical user interface (GUI), so you don't need to know command-line tools or coding.

 **Privacy**: Since models run locally, your data stays on your machine — no uploading required.